Gregory C. Critchfield, MD, MS

 Chairman, President, and CEO

 “The work that Sera Prognostics is doing is groundbreaking and game-changing.
 It was so important to me to be a part of this effort that I left retirement to help Sera develop technologies to improve outcomes for mothers and their babies.”
-Dr. Critchfield joined the Sera Prognostics Board of Directors in August 2010, became Chairman in April 2011, and was appointed as Sera’s CEO in November 2011.
+Dr. Critchfield was appointed as Sera’s CEO in November 2011.
 Before joining Sera, Dr. Critchfield was president of Myriad Genetics Laboratories from 1998-2010.
 Under his leadership, Myriad launched seven novel molecular diagnostic products across a variety of technology platforms and increased annual revenues from $2.2 million to $326.5 million.
 Prior to Myriad, he served as senior vice president/chief medical and science officer at Corning Clinical Laboratories/Quest Diagnostics.
-Dr. Critchfield currently serves on the boards of Integrated Diagnostics, Nodality, and Metamark Genetics.
+Dr. Critchfield has served on the boards of Saladax Biomedical, BioTrove, Biocius, Integrated Diagnostics, Nodality, Metamark Genetics, Lantos Technologies, Epic Sciences, and Condor Therapeutics.
 He holds a B.S. in Microbiology from BYU, an M.D. from the University of Utah College of Medicine, and an M.S. in Biophysical Sciences from the University of Minnesota.

 Jay Boniface, PHD